dnsev-h/E-Hentai-Downloader/README.md

 ## Report A Bug

-You can report a bug or give suggestions at [GitHub Issue](https://github.com/ccloli/E-Hentai-Downloader/issues) or [GreasyFork Feedback](https://sleazyfork.org/scripts/10379-e-hentai-downloader/feedback).
+You can report a bug or give suggestions at [GitHub Issue](https://github.com/dnsev-h/E-Hentai-Downloader/issues).
 English and Chinese are acceptable :stuck_out_tongue_closed_eyes:

 English is not my mother tounge, so if you found any mistakes, don't hesitate to [let me know](https://github.com/ccloli/E-Hentai-Downloader/issues/24) =ω=